Kenya eSIM vs Local SIM Card — Which Should You Choose?

 The classic debate for Kenya travelers: buy an eSIM before you go, or pick up a Safaricom SIM at the airport?
 Both options work.
 The right choice depends on your trip length, tech comfort, and how much you hate queuing.

-The case for a Kenya eSIM
+The case for a Kenya eSIMs

 An eSIM activates before you land, works from the moment you arrive, and requires no physical handling.
 You compare providers and prices from home, choose the best plan for your trip, and receive a QR code by email.
 At JKIA, you walk straight through without stopping at any SIM kiosk.
 For a 1–2 week trip, the convenience premium over a local SIM is minimal — typically $2–5 extra for comparable data.